data-integrations/hive-plugins/docs/HiveExport-action.md

 Properties
 ----------

-**path:** HDFS Directory path where exported data will be written.
-If it does not exist it will get created.
-If it already exists, we can either overwrite it or fail at publish time based on `Overwrite directory?` property.

-**overwrite:** If yes is selected, if the HDFS `path` exists, it will be overwritten.
-If no is selected, if the HDFS path exists, pipeline deployment will fail while publishing the pipeline.

-**delimiter:** Delimiter in the exported file.
-Values in each column is separated by this delimiter while writing to output file.
-By default, it uses comma.

 **user:** User identity for connecting to the specified hive database.
 Required for databases that need authentication.
 Optional for databases that do not require authentication.